Hurricanes beat Rangers 4-3, win Metropolitan Division title - NewsBreak

 The Rangers had three power plays in a 7:09 stretch from late in the first period to early in the second.
 They managed four shots on goal on the advantages but couldn’t break through against the league’s top penalty-killing unit.

-Martinook made it 2-0 with 6:12 remaining in the second as he deflected a shot by Derek Stepan, another former Ranger, from the right circle past Shesterkin.
-It was Martinook's fifth.
+Martinook made it 2-0 with 6:12 remaining in the second as he tipped a shot by Derek Stepan, another former Ranger, from the right circle past Shesterkin.
+It was Martinook’s fifth.

-“It got me in the big bicep,” Martinook said of his deflection.

-Kreider pulled the Rangers back within one as he put a backhander past Kochetkov with 3:02 left.
+Kreider pulled the Rangers back within one as he took a pass from Frank Vatrano after a steal and put a backhander past Kochetkov with 3:02 left.
 It tied Adam Graves (1993-94) for the second-most goals in a single season in franchise history, just two behind the record set by Jaromir Jagr in 2005-06.

-“It's a hard thing to reflect on after that game ... after a loss like that," Kreider said.

 Teravainen restored Carolina’s two-goal as he skated in the left circle and beat Shesterkin for is 21st with 1:41 to go in the period.